Western College Alliance for Medical Laboratory Science (WCAMLS)

 The WCAMLS program is a cooperative program between affiliated college and universities and the University of North Dakota.

 The first three years of study are completed at a WCAMLS affiliated institution.
-Students at WCAMLS schools apply for acceptance to complete the final year of study through the University of North Dakota.
-Upon completion of the final year of study, a student will receive a certificate from the University of North Dakota verifying completion of 12 months of clinical training from a NAACLS accredited program (UND).
+Students at WCAMLS schools apply for acceptance to the Professional Year, or their final year of study, through the University of North Dakota.
+Upon completion of the Professional Year, a student will receive a certificate from the University of North Dakota verifying completion of 12 months of clinical training from a NAACLS accredited program (UND).
 In addition to the certificate, a student is also eligible for a degree in Medical Laboratory Science, a related major, or a certificate from the WCAMLS affiliated institution.

 WCAMLS Affiliated Institutions